SrujanGowda1998/PortfolioWebsite/docs/experience.md

     -> Built the entire application inside a Docker Dev Container, ensuring consistent environments and easier development handoff.

-    -> Built a Docker image od the application for platform-independent deployment.
+    -> Built a Docker image of the application for platform-independent deployment.

     -> Wrote detailed technical documentation of the system architecture, deployment guidelines, and maintenance procedures.